 Ghanaian children at school and at home have been encouraged to speak English rather than their native tongues and as a result this is affecting fluency, Sakyi said.

 So much as that Ghana’s education minister Professor Jane Naana Opoku Agyemang is working to push through a language policy that would remove English as the medium of instruction in schools.

-The first documentary was developed by international TV network OHTV and Sakyi’s media production company SparkleLight Productions.
+The first documentary was developed by Sakyi’s media production company SparkleLight Productions and was funded by international TV network OHTV – the executive producers.
 It includes interviews with leading Ghanaians including the Right Honourable Lord Paul Boateng, recently retired British sprinter Jeanette Kwakye and GUBA Awards ceo and founder Dentaa Amoateng.

 See part 1 here

 Demand for a part two materialised even before Sayki announced her plan.
 Keen not to give too much away, she has confirmed that Deley will be presenting the second documentary.

 “I think it is only natural Ortis is there at the end [of the documentary] digging into his fufu and his light soup and it is only natural that he goes home – to the Motherland – and explores some of the issues that are affecting language endangerment in the UK.
 And so we want to see the roots of it.”

 The success of Sakyi’s first production has earned her official recognition by the West African Film Festival in Houston, Texas.
 See part 3 here